bcaffo/MOOCtalk/current/index.md

 ---
 ## Examples
-> - Traditional in person teaching generally has characterists of: in person, lecture style, non-scalable, high cost, restricted access with a large amount of instructor interaction valued credentialing
+- Traditional in person teaching generally has characterists of: in person, lecture style, non-scalable, high cost, restricted access with a large amount of instructor interaction valued credentialing
-> - "Tranditional" online courses are online or blended online and in person and otherwise try to approximate traditional in person classes.
+- "Tranditional" online courses are online or blended online and in person and otherwise try to approximate traditional in person classes.
-> - Online interactive learning (OIL Code School, Code academy) primary characteristics are student-paced interactive learning
+- Online interactive learning (OIL Code School, Code academy) primary characteristics are student-paced interactive learning
-> - Intelligent tutoring systems (SWIRL), like OILs just not online
+- Intelligent tutoring systems (swirl), like OILs just not necessarily online
-> - Khan Academy is online, interactive, scalable and low cost
+- Khan Academy is online, interactive, scalable and low cost
-> - Other modalities : iTunes U, OpenCourseware, Udemy
+- Other modalities : iTunes U, OpenCourseware, Udemy

 ---
 ## MOOCs